home-assistant/developers.home-assistant/docs/device_automation_condition.md

 Create a condition function from a function.
 The condition functions should be an async-friendly callback that evaluates the condition and returns a `bool`.

-Use the `config_valition` parameter to turn on or off config validation with the defined `CONDITION_SCHEMA`.
+The `config_validation` parameter will be used by the core to apply config validation conditionally with the defined `CONDITION_SCHEMA`.